In the theatre collection, you will find material on a wide range of performing arts, such as dance, theatre

 Since its establishment in 1939, our collection policy for acting and performing arts has changed from being focused on theatrical manuscripts to being focused on four types of documentation as well as on performing arts in a broader sense.

 This means that performing arts-related material is collected by the theatre collection today, where parts of the material have previously been placed in another of the library's collections.
 Performing arts-related material is therefore spread out across our collections.

 We recommend that you do a free text search in the library system and subsequently narrow down the types of material listed on the left.
-You can get help in "Get help finding plays and performing arts material" and in the overview of the collection.
+You can find help in "Get help finding plays and performing arts material" and in the overview of the collection.

 Below we have gathered some of the most frequently used sources and where to find them.
 As a starting point, the materials must be viewed in the Research Reading Room: